Yamsafer/name-translation/README.md

 # name-translation

-Transliterate the names in your content, don’t translate
+Transliterate the names in your content, don’t translate.

 ## Getting Started